gigaryte/pickle-chip-review/index.md

-["slurry of rice, wheat, corn, and potato flakes" that are then "pressed into shape"](https://gizmodo.com/the-shocking-true-story-of-how-pringles-are-made-30802015), ultimately forging an unholy potato-adjacent snack-chimera damned to wander the Earth for all eternity by a vengeful deity.
+["slurry of rice, wheat, corn, and potato flakes" that are then "pressed into shape"](https://gizmodo.com/the-shocking-true-story-of-how-pringles-are-made-30802015), ultimately forging an unholy potato-adjacent snack-chimera damned to wander the Earth for all eternity by a malevolent deity.
 Sure, we all enjoyed them as children because their mindless uniformity and unrivaled position as the "most-stackable" snack seemed whimsical and fun in an otherwise confusing, disorderly, and complicated world we were searching for our place in.
 But as we